Frequently Asked Questions

 How much does cremation cost?

-In most cases, the cremation cost is reasonably priced at $195.00 per individual cremation, regardless of weight.
-Pets Remembered Cremation Service provides only individual, one-at-a-time cremation service with the return of ashes in 24 hours.
+The cremation cost is reasonably priced at $210 per cremation, regardless of weight.
+Pets Remembered Cremation Service provides only one-at-a-time cremation service with ashes being available for pick up within 24 hours.